Abdelmalek Droukdel: Designation

 In December 2007, the United States Department of the Treasury imposed financial sanctions and froze Abdelmalek Droukdel's assets under Executive Order 13224.

 Death

-The French government said on 5 June 2020 that Droukdel, and members of his inner circle, had been killed by French special forces during the Battle of Talahandak, north of Mali two days earlier.
+The French government said on 5 June 2020 that Droukdel, and members of his inner circle, had been killed by French special forces during the Battle of Talahandak, in far north Mali two days earlier.
 AQIM confirmed Droukdel's death two weeks later.
 He was replaced by Abu Ubaidah Youssef al-Annabi as the leader of AQIM.